-Partnering with a knowledgeable agent is essential when shopping for new construction, and is here to help you navigate through your options in the San Diego area.
+It's key to have a savvy agent as your partner when shopping for new construction, and is here to help you navigate through your options in the San Diego area.

 In real estate, you can always negotiate.
-However, with new construction, it depends on the builder and how long the home has been vacant.
-Developers in new additions avoid bending on price because homeowners already in the area expect new construction to be comparably priced to what they already purchased.
+However, with new construction, it depends on the developer and the length of time that the home has been vacant.
+Developers in new additions like to keep prices near their asking point because buyers already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and the local market, developers have been known to allow a few concessions.
+But, depending on how far along the project is and the local market, a developer will often allow a few concessions.

-Say a home has been on the market a long time and the builder is deeply invested, then you have some room.
+Consider a property has been on the market a while and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently completed, it's unlikely you'll get a deal.
+However, if a home was recently finished, it's unlikely you'll get a deal.